mzufferey/omics/index.md

 Proteomic data were accessed and downloaded using the R package “TCGA-Assembler 2” (27, 28) from the CPTAC

+All computations were carried out on the R platform.
+Package “fastICA” which implements the iterative FastICA algorithm (15) was used to extract non-Gaussian independent components with logcosh contrast function.
+Components were subsequently assigned to clusters using the “cluster” package.
+Clusters were visualized with 2d t-SNE using the R package “tsne.”
+The number of clusters was determined as equal to number of components extracted at each run of ICA.
+When the number of samples is small comparing to the number of features, which is usually the case for biological data, it is convenient to retrieve as many as independent signal sources as possible, and the number of compo- nents extracted is equal to sample size

+The package “pcaMethods” was used to calculate principal com- ponents for comparison with independent components.
+In

 ### Python packages

  https://github.com/bioFAM/MOFA.